 Is Collision Car Insurance Worth It?

 Whether or not collision car insurance is worth it depends on your vehicle type.
 If you don’t have a loan or lease for your vehicle and can afford to repair or replace it, you might skip collision coverage completely.
 However, keeping collision coverage is probably worth it if that’s not the case.
-Remember that you have to get insurance quotes from several insurance companies to ensure you get the best rates possible.
+Remember that you should get auto insurance quotes from several insurance companies to get the best rates possible.